 What I learned over these 35 years involved in animal rescue, is that I can help far more animals with my background in journalism and communications connecting animals in need with humans who can help them -- than adopting them myself.
 I'm so grateful that many members of our animal family are memorialized in features like Yahoo!
 News and Yahoo! life, Fox, ABC, NBC, CBS and WRAL news.

 Thank you for reading about my animals and our journey.
 Please consider supporting animal rescue efforts of these fine organizations.
-They are among my heroes.
+They are my heroes.

 Renaissance Equine Rescue & Welfare Foundation